mnissani786/SMART-MIRROR/README.md

-# Welcome to Reflective Assistant!
+# Welcome to Reflective Assistant!🪞

 By Kaeden Bryer, Christina Carvalho, Maria Echeverri Solis and Malik Issani For CSI2999 at Oakland University